On the strength of recursive McCormick relaxations for binary polynomial optimization: A theoretical comparison of relaxations

-We now present the main the result of this paper.
+We now present the main result of this paper.
 Namely, the extended flower relaxation implies all RMCs of a multilinear set.
 In fact, as we show via an example, the extended flower relaxation often provides a stronger relaxation than the best RMC.
+For notational simplicity, in the following, for any node $v \in V$, instead of $z_{\{v\}}$, we write $z_v$.

 \begin{proposition} Let $G=(V,E)$ be a hypergraph, and consider the multilinear set $\S_G$.
 Then $\MP^{\rm EF}_G \subseteq \MP^{\rm RMC}_G$ for all RMCs of $\S_G$. \end{proposition}

 \begin{proof} Consider an RMC of $\S_G$; we assume that this RMC does not satisfy the non-overlapping property as otherwise the result follows from Proposition~\ref{prop1}.
 For each $\tilde e \in E$ and each artificial edge $\bar e \in \Ri_{\tilde e} \cap\bar E$, define